Eleutherna

 Eleutherna, Archaeological site near Mount Ida, Crete, Greece.

-Four female remains discovered at the site belonged to an Iron Age matrilineal line of priestesses, marking a significant finding in Mediterranean archaeology.
+Four female remains from the Iron Age found at the site belonged to a matrilineal line of priestesses, making it a rare find in Mediterranean archaeology.
+This discovery sheds light on women's roles in religious leadership of this early society.

 Location: Rethymno Municipality